pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 A just in time (JIT) compiler was introduced into kernel [2] in 2011 to speed up BPF bytecode execution.
-This compiler translates BPF bytecode into host system’s assembly code.
+This compiler translates BPF bytecode into host system's assembly code.
 Such compiler exists for x86_64, SPARC, PowerPC, ARM, ARM64, MIPS and s390 and can be enabled through CONFIG_BPF_JIT.